thinknimble/tn-forms/README.md

 ## Validators ##

-validators can be added to forms they all extend the base Validator class
+validators can be added to forms they all extend the base Validator class each validator can have its own additional variables plus 3 common ones.

+`code` a unique code for the validator
+`message` a unique message for the validator `isRequired` isRequired will only validate a field if there is a value

 ```
     new RequiredValidator({minLength: int})